-In stock market, traders buy common stocks to sell them at a higher price to make a profit.
-This type of trade is completed with a buy order and then followed by a sell orders.
+In the stock market, traders buy common stocks to sell them at a higher price to make a profit.
+This type of trade is completed with a buy order and then followed by a sell order.
 This means, if a trade is entered with a buy order, then it will be exited with a sell order.
 Short selling is opposite to this process.
-This means, a person takes a short position, if he expects that the price of the security will decline.
-In short selling the trader enter with a sell order after borrowing stocks from the broker/lender and then exit with a buy order when share value comes down.
+This means a person takes a short position if he expects that the price of the security will decline.
+In short selling, the trader enters with a sell order after borrowing stocks from the broker/lender and then exit with a buy order when share value comes down.

 Understanding short selling concept

-The main reason for taking a short selling position is that you believe that the market price will come down in future.
+The main reason for taking a short-selling position is that you believe that the market price will come down in the future.
 If it happens, you can buy stocks at a lower valuation and then return it to the lender.
 If it didn’t happen, you will be buying stocks at a higher valuation resulting in a loss for you.
-This means in short selling, traders are betting on the prices of a stock that they believe will drop in future.
+This means in short selling, traders are betting on the prices of a stock that they believe will drop in the future.

 Here are the steps in short selling;

-- Sell those stocks in open market to get cash;
+- Sell those stocks in the open market to get cash;

 - Wait for the stock to fall;